Barnes, London: Cycling

 Cycles can cross the Thames in Barnes using either Hammersmith Bridge or Barnes Bridge (dismounting to use the footpath).
 Cycling is permitted along the shared-use path on the southern bank of the Thames between Hammersmith Bridge and Putney Bridge.

 River Thames

 The river follows Barnes' northern border.
 The Thames Path passes through Barnes, following the banks of the river.

 Transport for London (TfL), in conjunction with Thames Clippers (branded as Uber Boat), run riverboat services from nearby Putney Pier to Blackfriars, weekday morning and evenings only.
 This connects the Barnes area to Chelsea, Battersea, Westminster, Embankment and the City.
 A summer river tour, operated by Thames River Boats, runs from Kew Pier to Westminster, or Richmond and Hampton Court.
 None of these services stops in Barnes.

-Because of the closure to Hammersmith Bridge, a temporary ferry between Barnes and Hammersmith is to be introduced.
-This is estimated to be open by late September 2021 and is to be operated by Thames Clippers.
+Because of the closure of Hammersmith Bridge, a temporary ferry between Barnes and Hammersmith was proposed in 2021.